Shared Web Hosting or a VPS: What’s best for you?

-Finding the right type of hosting is critical in ensuring that your site operates smoothly, especially in an age where competition happens mainly online.
-A site’s performance can make or break a sale and even affect your customers’ perception of your brand.
+Finding the right type of hosting is critical in ensuring that your sites and your business operate smoothly.
 Making the right decisions today could also save you from a costly and onerous migration later.

-There’s an array to choose from, but let’s start with two of the most common (and low-cost) types of hosting - web hosting, a.k.a shared hosting, and virtual private servers (VPS).
-But more on them later.
+We're looking at two of the most common (and low-cost) types of hosting - Web Hosting, a.k.a shared hosting, and Virtual Private Servers (VPS).

 For starters, you need to know a few things about your website before you can make a confident call on your choice of hosting:

-7. Compliance.
-Will you need to meet any rules or requirements around data security, payment processing, or other sensitivities?
+- If you face additional rules or requirements around data security, payment processing, or other sensitivities, talk with potential providers before making a final choice.

 Once you’ve thought these over, you’re ready to take a closer look at web hosting and VPS, as well as what to consider when finding the right plan.

-To visualise shared web hosting, imagine yourself in a shared office space.
+To visualise shared Web Hosting, imagine a shared office.
 You share resources such as the printer, coffee maker and even the space, so you can’t makeover or personalise your workplace.

 Someone else keeps the coffee beans topped up and there’s always milk in the fridge, but at lunch time the kitchen can get a bit crowded.